-Serving on the Senate Finance Committee has given me the opportunity to shape important tax policy affecting the lives of Idahoans and all Americans.
-As Ranking Member of the Committee, I am always looking for opportunities to simplify our tax code, create jobs and help Idahoans save for retirement.
+Serving as Chairman of the Senate Finance Committee has given me the opportunity to shape important tax policy affecting the lives of Idahoans and all Americans.
+I am always looking for opportunities to simplify our tax code, create jobs and help Idahoans save for retirement.

-In 2017, Congress enacted comprehensive, pro-growth tax reform for the first time in more than 30 years.
-Today, the Tax Cuts and Jobs Act (TCJA) largely remains intact, and with good reason.
-This legislation led to one of the strongest economies in generations: unemployment dropped to historic lows, economic gains flowed to all demographic groups and income levels, and American businesses reported record R&D investment.
-The TCJA lowered the corporate tax rate while significantly broadening the base, including by enacting the first global minimum tax of its kind and putting an end to corporate inversions.
-In ensuing years, corporate tax revenues reached record highs, both nominally and as a share of the gross domestic product.
+In 2017, Congress enacted comprehensive, pro-growth tax reform for the first time in more than 30 years—the Tax Cuts and Jobs Act (TCJA).
+This legislation led to one of the strongest economies in generations: unemployment dropped to historic lows, economic gains flowed to all demographics and income levels, and American businesses reported record investment in research and development.

 I remain committed to preserving Republicans’ pro-growth tax policies, and continuing to build on them, to create a competitive environment for U.S. businesses and ensure Americans have access to high-paying jobs.